 Artificial Intelligence and Robotic

 Many of the real applications of artificial intelligence make use of sensors to perceive data and actuators to perform actions.
 That is, to interact with the physical world.
 Therefore, from the educational point of view, it would be very interesting to be able to use the Machine Learning models that we built with LearningML, in applications that interact with the real world through sensors and actuators.
-That is, to join the Artificial Intelligence with educational robotics.
+That is, to join the AI with educational robotics.

-Well, with LearningML this is already possible.
-Recently, in collaboration with the EchidnaSteam team, we have created EchidnaScratch, a Scratch-based programming platform that, in addition to allowing the programming of Echidna boards, allows the use of the Automatic Learning models created with LearningML.
-Incorporating artificial intelligence into educational robotics projects is a reality with the Echidna – LearningML tandem.
+Well, with LearningML this is already possible!
+Recently, in collaboration with the EchidnaSteam team, we have created EchidnaScratch.
+A programming platform based on Scratch that, in addition to allowing the programming of Echidna boards, allows the use of Machine Learning models created with LearningML.

 Echidna educational boards have been designed with the aim of facilitating the programming of programmable systems from which you can control sensors and actuators such as buttons, light sensors or different types of LEDs.
 That is, they are boards designed to work educational robotics.
-On the website of the project you can find all the details about these boards as well as many activities to perform in the classroom.
+On the website of the project you can find all the details about these boards, as well as many activities to perform in the classroom!

 Five Big Ideas for AI